 - committed to complying with the Kanta client test service etiquette

 - acquired Katso IDs for logging in to the Partners website

-- acquired from the Population Register Centre the test professional cards required in the testing, as well as the test server and system signature certificates
+- acquired from the Digital and Population Data Services Agency the test professional cards required in the testing, as well as the test server and system signature certificates

 - ensured that the information system it is using and which is to be connected to the Kanta Services, including any separate systems, meets the technical and functional requirements for joining.
 Here the client organisation can use the support of the information system supplier

 - committed to the time schedule of joint testing and resourced personnel for the preparation of testing, carrying out test cases and feedback meetings for joint testing

 - ensured that any approval testing of the information system or other testing carried out by the client organisation is scheduled so that it will not disturb the progress of joint testing and the planned schedule.
 Joint testing is not acceptance testing of the information system